Baháʼí Faith in fiction: Maya Kaathryn Bohnhoff's works

-Among Bohnhoff's unique contributions to the Baháʼí Faith in fiction is that she is a Baháʼí who has had more than three dozen works published in many major and some minor publishing venues and she has written at least 6 full-length novels of her own - four with strong Baháʼí references though mentioning something about the religion in the others.
+Among Bohnhoff's contributions to the Baháʼí Faith in fiction is that she has had more than three dozen works published in many major and some minor publishing venues.
+She has written at least 6 full-length novels of her own - four with strong Baháʼí references though mentioning something about the religion in the others.
 In combination, she has probably subtlety or directly presented themes of the Baháʼí Faith to the widest audience in literature.
 An anthology of many of her stories was published as I Loved Thy Creation which is available for download for free.